When creating a digital marketing strategy, it is easy to overlook the power of social media marketing.

 With impactful content and messaging, your firm will benefit from increased brand awareness and more client leads.
 Content benefits your SEO, leading to a higher conversion rate of visitors to clients.
 Using keywords and meaningful content emphasizes what makes your firm unique and qualified to assist your clients, while also boosting your rank on the search engine results page (SERP).

-Diversifying the types of social media – videos, photos, or question-and-answer sessions –keeps people engaged and provides insight into the type of content potential clients are looking for.
+Diversifying the types of social media with a combination of videos, photos, or question-and-answer sessions.
+This helps keep people engaged and provides insight into the type of content potential clients are looking for.

 Step 6: Use A Schedule: In conjunction with Step 5, creating a content schedule is especially helpful.
 By pre-planning when you’ll release your content, you decrease the stress of coming up with ideas and needing to post in the moment.
 An added benefit is increased time to review content before posting, which can reduce your risk of accidentally violating any ethics rules or client confidentiality.